-The next step is to add your wet ingredients to a bowl.
+Step 2: Add your wet ingredients to a smaller bowl.
 Whisk to blend until it is frothy.

 Step 3: Pour the wet ingredients into the dry ingredients and mix well.

 Step 4: Use a cookie scoop to make eggnog cookie dough balls.
 Drop the balls onto a parchment paper lined baking sheet.
 Roll the balls with your hands to make these into round balls.

 Step 5: Roll each cookie ball in powdered sugar.
 This is what will make the crinkle finish to these cookies.

 Step 6: Use a mug to smoosh the cookie dough balls flatter.

 Step 7: Here is a tray of smooshed gluten free eggnog cookie dough balls ready to bake.
 You will want to bake these cookies at 350º F for 8 minutes to bake.

 You can definitely make these gluten free eggnog cookies without the powdered sugar.
 Your cookies will be like regular cookies and will not have the crinkle finish.

 You can use regular eggnog in this recipe, or dairy-free eggnog.
 If you choose to make these cookies dairy-free, use either almond milk eggnog or coconut milk eggnog.
 Substitute the butter for a dairy-free butter or coconut oil.